 and of course, The Hanukkah Song by Adam Sandler (not suitable for kids)

 8. Connect with other families who celebrate Hanukkah

 We now live in a neighborhood where there are very few Jewish families.
 But being so far away from our family, it’s important to connect with others who celebrate Hanukkah too.

 We make sure to light our menorah over Facetime at least one of the 8 nights so we’re lighting our menorah with our family across the country.

 If you live closer to family, invite them over and throw a Hanukkah dinner.
 If you don’t want to make dinner and deal with the latke frying, light the menorah together.

 Search your town for a Hanukkah festival.
 The local Chabad usually hosts one that is open to the community.
 Attend your temple’s Hanukkah party or check to see if there’s a menorah lighting at your mall or town center.

 Surrounding myself with the Jewish community always makes me feel more connected to Hanukkah itself.

 And surrounding yourself with people who believe what you believe and celebrate what you celebrate is a joyous way to enjoy the Festival of Lights.

-It sure beats the Mensch on the Bench.
+And it sure beats the Mensch on the Bench.